Introduction to Hospice Palliative Care (IHPC03JAN20)

 Course Syllabus: To view the course syllabus, please click HERE

-Available to all regulated health care professionals working along the cancer care continuum.
+Available to all health care professionals working along the cancer care continuum.
 This course is open to participants with any level of experience: from novice to experts.

 Payment must be received by January 13, 2020.
 For more information, please visit our Cancellation & No Show Policy.